 A person is only guilty of affray if they intended to use or intended to threaten violence, or were reckless about whether their conduct involved violence or threatened violence.

 The maximum penalty for affray is five years in jail.
 The penalty increases to seven years in jail if the person committed the offence while wearing a mask, and was wearing the face covering primarily to conceal their identity or to protect themselves from the effects of crowd-controlling substances (s 195H(1) Crimes Act (Vic)).

-Damage to property could occur unintentionally during a protest or it may be an actual part of a political protest.
+Property could be damaged unintentionally during a protest or the damage may be part of a protest.

 Under Victorian law there are a number of offences that relate to damaging property.
 The most significant of these is set out in section 197 of the Crimes Act (Vic), which provides for jail sentences of up to 15 years where there is an intention to endanger life or damage property.